 - What happens to the property if one of us dies?

-It’s never fun to consider everything that can go wrong, but it’s better than being taken by surprise.
-For example, co-ownership is treated differently depending on the state you live in and how you own the property.
-If you buy a house with a romantic partner, both of you may want the other to get the home at your death — but ownership laws may say that the property goes to the decedent’s estate (and without valid documents to say otherwise, the family of the deceased may become your co-owner).
+Co-ownership is treated differently depending on the state you live in and how you own the property.
+If you buy a house with a romantic partner, both of you may want the other to get the home at your death, but local laws may say that the property goes to the deceased's next of kin.
+Without valid documents to say otherwise, the family of the deceased may become your co-owner.